 COMAP: Do you bring math modeling into the classroom?
 If so, how?

 CIOCANEL: Yes, I teach a seminar on Mathematical and Interdisciplinary Modeling.
 I give short lectures (on, say, ODE/compartment modeling, sensitivity analysis, or optimization), followed by students organizing in teams to work on a problem from a past contest.
 They don’t have time to come up with full models and reports from one week to the next, but they get started on the brainstorming process of how they would approach the problem and write up short mini-projects to get used to report writing.
 Their final usually consists of participation in the MCM/ICM or improving the model they submitted to the contest based on my feedback.

 COMAP's MCM/ICM are international contests for high school students and college undergraduates.
 The contests challenge teams of up to three students to analyze, model, solve, and present solution reports to an open-ended application problem.
-In these contests research, analytics, and applied intelligence are just as important as time management and problem selection.
+In these contests research, analytics, and creativity are just as important as time management and problem selection.